SergiusTheBest/plog/README.md

 Logger& init(Severity maxSeverity = none, IAppender* appender = NULL);
 ```

 You have to construct an appender parameterized with a formatter and pass it to the `plog::init` function.

-Note that a lifetime of the appender should be static!
+*Note: a lifetime of the appender should be static!*

 Sample: